VisualDivider486/DistributedSystems/README.md

 # Walk IT

-This was a project done as part of Distributed Systems' course in the 6th semester of college.
+This was a project done as part of Distributed Systems' course in my 6th semester of college.
-Its purpose is to take routes in xml waypoints ran from a person and returns back statics of his current as well as total stats and tells him how he has done in comparison to the other's users data.
+Its purpose is to take routes in xml waypoints ran from a person and returns back statistics of his current as well as total stats and tells him how he has done in comparison to the other's users data.

 It involves a Master and as many Workers (default is two) and Clients we need.A client sends over a route